Dealing with lawyers

 Fees for representation in courts and tribunals

 Many courts and tribunals, including the Supreme Court, Local Court and Family Court, set the fees that lawyers may charge when they appear before them.
 Fees are set out in the published scales, usually found in the rules of a court.
-For example, the Supreme Court Rules ( SCR) give an hourly rate that can be charged by solicitors, and the Local Court Rules (LCR) contain a scale of practitioners' costs.
+For example, the NT Supreme Court Rules provides an hourly rate that can be charged by solicitors, and the Local Court Rules ( LCR ) contain a scale of practitioners' costs.
+However, these fee scales are generally only used when determining how much the Court will order the loosing party to pay of the other party's legal fees to set a standard for how much is reasonable and prevent overcharging.
+The rate a lawyer can charge their own client is usually set by the market, meaning that it will depend on how in demand they are, their level of experience and the type of work.

 Barristers' fees as disbursements